fctonio/Smart-meters-analysis/README.md

 ## Workflow

-- First: We read the data into a DataFrame<br>
+- We chose the our data<br>
-- Second: I used basic pandas functions to familiarise myself with the data. (head(), shape, isnull().sum() ...)<br>
+- We used basic pandas functions to familiarise ourself with the data. (head(), shape, isnull().sum() ...)<br>
-- Deleted all unnecessary columns.<br>
+- Made some basic visualisation with tableau to see if their is anything obvious.<br>
-- wrote function to find the columns with a absolute correlation of at least 0.6.
-(I found 6 colums)<br>
+- Merged the Datframes with each other.<br>
-- I then made:<br>
+- Checked the Corrolation of energy usage with different variables.<br>
--> an OLS model all six Columns and checked the statistical relevance.<br>
+- We then made:<br>
--> an OLS model with four of the six Columns since they had the same unit and that way we could compare them between each other and check the statistical relevance.
-(Square feet)<br>
+-> a scatter plot and deleted the outliers.<br>
--> an OLS model all with only the column with the biggest corrolation and checked the statistical relevance
+-> an OLS model and checked the statistical relevance.<br>

 ## Organization